How to choose an essential oil brand:

 - Apply it around your nail beds to treat nail fungus.

-2.)
-Peppermint Oil – is very well known for its calming effect for digestion.
-Put few drops of Peppermint Oil in your hands, rub your hands together and take deep inhalations.
+is very well known for its calming effect on digestion.
+Put a few drops of Peppermint Oil in your hands, rub your hands together, and take deep inhalations.

 Uses of Peppermint Oil: